The Tunnel Vision of Pain

 Without it I wondered what I would do.
 My doctor had given me a short list of other possible medications should we lose the appeal.
 For a week or more, I spent hours reading literature on these medications, how well they work, and the various published scientific trials.
 At some point, I convinced myself switching was in fact in my best interest, and that I should give up the appeal and start a new drug immediately.
 I emailed my doctor and requested to try something new, stating that I could swing by anytime if they had a sample.
 My building is right next to the medical center.
 Thankfully, before I heard back, I received a letter that we had won the appeal, granting coverage of the medication for the remainder of my time on the plan.
 Needless to say, the idea of switching vanished.

 After winning the appeal and now looking back in my non-pain mind, making a switch at that point in time would have been irrational.
 Waiting one more week to see the process through was the smart thing to do.
-But the immediate need to reduce the pain effected my decision making.
+But the immediate need to reduce the pain affected my decision making.
 Pain compromised my mind.
-I thought and acted in ways I normally wouldn’t if pain free.
+I thought and acted in ways I normally wouldn’t if pain-free.

 Some may say I was just acting out of desperation.
 This is in part true, however, my point is that desperation caused by persistent pain brought not just an emotional sense of urgency to escape it, but a cognitive sense of how I processed information about that escape.
 For those few weeks, nearly everything, from reading to writing, or even brushing my teeth, became harder to focus on and complete.
 It changed the way I thought about my own treatment, and the uncertainty and risk I was willing to take on.